 However, while narcissists know how they act, they lack awareness of why they act in the ways that they do.

 Underneath all the bravado hides a deep vulnerability.
 It’s extremely painful for a narcissist to be confronted with this vulnerability, and in many ways, their whole lives revolves around covering it up.
 Anything that makes them see their true, insecure self will trigger a narcissistic injury – and this includes accepting that they have a personality disorder.

-So say a narcissists learns about NPD one day.
+So say a narcissist learns about Narcissistic Personality Disorder one day.
 Maybe they read a blog like this one, or maybe someone tells them they are a narcissist.
-Even if they then reach the self-awareness stage (“Huh, that does sound like me…”), the step from there to realising they have a problem, is a huge one.
-It means facing a narcissistic injury, and pushing through anyway.
+Even if they then reach the self-awareness stage (“Huh, that does sound like me…”), the step from there to realizing they have a problem, is a huge one.
+It means facing a narcissistic injury and pushing through anyway.
 This is a huge hurdle.

 3) Action: Can narcissists seek help?

 There is a stigma around mental health conditions, and sometimes people who need help won’t seek it out because they are worried about what other people will think.
 Since narcissists put most (some would argue almost all) of their efforts into portraying themselves as strong and superior – both to others, and to themselves – this is even harder for them.

 But there’s another roadblock – control.
 To seek help for a mental illness puts you in a position of vulnerability.
 You’ll have to really open up to another person and put yourself in their hands, which narcissists generally aren’t inclined to do.

 Narcissists strive for control – it’s what enables them to manage how people act around them so that they can push them towards behaving in ways that give them their narcissistic supply.